hitoshitoshi/SoloMuse/README.md

 python testModel.py
 ```

-The script will process `TP.mid`, generate a new solo track, and save the output to `output/TP_with_generated.mid`.
+The script will process `Test.mid`, generate a new solo track, and save the output to `output/Test_with_generated.mid`.

 ## Project Structure